Cathy's Gluten Free

 • Chocolate Chips should be pure chocolate chips rather than baking chips.
 You want the kind that will melt.

 • Nut butter can be peanut, almond, cashew, or any other kind of nut butter.
 I have not tested the recipe with sunflower seed butter.
-Peanut butter gives you a nice chocolate and peanut butter combination.
+Peanut butter gives you a nice chocolate-and-peanut butter combination.

 How do You Make Gluten-Free Chocolate Cake from Scratch?